imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 The control plane is very critical and is fully managed by Azure.
 By default, it is exposed on a public endpoint accessible over the internet.
 It could be secured using authentication and authorization using Azure AD for example.
 It does also support whitelisting only specific IP ranges to connect to it.
-But for organisations who want to disable this public endpoint, they can leverage the private cluster feature.
+But for organizations who want to disable this public endpoint, they can leverage the private cluster feature.

 AKS supports 4 access options to the control plane:
 1) public cluster